teal-language/tl/docs/tutorial.md

 tl gen add.tl
 ```

-This will produce add.lua.
+This will produce `add.lua`.
 But you can also run it directly with

 ```
 tl run add.tl